mickaelandrieu/docs-1/doc/developper-documentation/components/renderer.md

 ```

-An adapter can also extends ``BackBee\Renderer\AbstractRendererAdapter`` to help you only focus on templating engine specificities you want to support.
+An adapter can also extend ``BackBee\Renderer\AbstractRendererAdapter`` to help you focus only on templating engine specificities you want to support.

 ## Render a Page / ClassContent

-The rendering of a Page or a ClassContent starts in the ``Renderer::render()`` method:
+Rendering a Page or a ClassContent starts in the ``Renderer::render()`` method:

 ```
 <?php